California mudslides: Death toll rises to 20, 4 still missing

 US 101, a major freeway connecting Northern and Southern California, remains closed.
 It's not clear when the highway -- which officials had said would reopen on Monday -- will be cleared for travel.

-The exact timing of the freeway's reopening is now "unknown," California Highway Patrol Captain Cindy Pontes said Friday.
+The exact timing of the freeway's reopening is unknown, California Highway Patrol Captain Cindy Pontes said Friday.

 Evacuation zone increased

-The immediate areas where people were killed are under mandatory evacuation, and officials increased the size of the evacuation zone Thursday as authorities continue their search and rescue efforts.
+The areas where people were killed are under mandatory evacuation, and officials increased the size of the evacuation zone Thursday as authorities continue their search and rescue efforts.

 "We know that this a terribly inconvenient development, but it is also incredibly necessary," Brown said.
 "This entire area is a very active rescue and recovery and repair zone right now."